 1. In a bowl, add 200 grams of dark chocolate and 40 grams of butter, both in small pieces, and melt in a bain-marie or in the microwave for 1 minute.
 If there are any lumps in the mixture, stir with a wooden spoon to dissolve them.
 Chocolate can burn in the microwave, so it is best not to overdo it and just stir until the chocolate and butter small pieces are dissolved.
 Let the mixture sit cool at room temperature.

-2. Separate the egg whites from the yolks.
-Remember that eggs (2) must be at room temperature.
+2. Separate 2 egg whites from 2 egg yolks.
+Remember that eggs must be at room temperature.

-4. Add the 2 egg yolks to the chocolate, which is already at room temperature, one by one.
-Stir with a wooden spoon until the yolk is dissolved and well combined.
-You shouldn´t see any trace of yolk.
+4. Add the egg yolks into the chocolate, which is already at room temperature, one by one.
+Stir with a wooden spoon until well combined and no yolk traces remain.

-This next step is very important to create the texture of the chocolate mousse..
+This next step is very important to make the light and airy texture of the chocolate mousse.

 5.Add the meringue to the chocolate in 3 phases.
 In the first phase, add 1/3 of the meringue and stir quickly with the wooden spoon until combined.
 Once integrated, add in another third of meringue and stir more slowly until combined.
-Then, carefully add the remaining meringue and combine both mixtures with slow folding movements, a bottom-to-top and top-to-bottom motion, until well integrated.
+Then, fold the remaining meringue into the mixture until no white streaks remain.
+How?
+Gently mix with folding movements ( a bottom-to-top and top-to-bottom motion ) until well combined.